hukai916/scATACpipe/README.md

 ### Another example using plant genome

-For this example, we didn't perform integrated scRNA-seq data analysis.
+For this example (GSE155304), we didn't perform integrated scRNA-seq data analysis.
 Also note, for `motifSet`, when set to 'cisbp', only human and mouse are currently supported by ArchR.
-Therefore, need to replace all occurrences of `motifSet = "cisbp"` to `motifSet = "encode"` in the `./conf/motif.config` file.
+Therefore, for this dataset, we need to replace all occurrences of `motifSet = "cisbp"` to `motifSet = "encode"` in the `./conf/motif.config` file.

 1. Command line used for `default` option:
 ```